 Information Cascades and Threshold Implementation

 Economic activities such as crowdfunding often involve sequential interactions, observational learning, and project implementation contingent on achieving certain thresholds of support.
-We incorporate endogenous all-or-nothing (AoN) thresholds in a classical model of information cascade.
-Relative to standard settings, we find that the AoN feature effectively delegates early supporters' downside protection to a later 'gate-keeper,' leads to uni-directional cascades and prevents agents' herding on rejections.
-Consequently, information aggregation improves, and issuance becomes less under-priced, even when agents have the options to wait.
-More generally, endogenous AoN thresholds improve the financing efficiency of costly projects and the harnessing of decentralized information, and approaches the first-best information production and project selection as the crowd grows large.
+We incorporate endogenous all-or-nothing thresholds in a classic model of information cascade.
+We find that early supporters tap the wisdom of a later "gate-keeper" and effectively delegate their decisions, leading to uni-directional cascades and preventing agents' herding on rejections.
+Consequently, entrepreneurs or project proposers can charge supporters higher fees, and proposal feasibility, project selection, and information production all improve, even when agents have the option to wait.
+Novel to the literature, equilibrium outcomes depend on the crowd size, and in the limit, efficient project implementation and full information aggregation ensue.

 JEL Classification: D81, D83, G12, G14, L26

 Suggested Citation: Suggested Citation